ULHT-CM-2021-22/LOTR-Characters/README.md

 * OkHttp + Gson - Higher level but still close to the "wire"
 * Retrofit - Highest level

-You can change the method that is used in MainActivity.onStart()
+You can change the method that is used in LOTRViewModel

 ## Automated tests